Irregular triads in 3-uniform hypergraphs: The -classes of slicewise stable and slicewise NIP properties

-In this subsection, we prove Theorem \ref{thm:simclassws}, which says that a $3$-graph property $\calH$ is close to a weakly stable property if and only if for some $k\geq 1$, $\Hbar(k)\notin \trip(\calH)$.
-The proof of Theorem \ref{thm:simclasswnip} (the analogous result for WNIP) is extremely similar, and is thus relegated to Appendix \ref{app:simclasses}.
+In this section, we prove Theorem \ref{thm:simclassws}, which says that a $3$-graph property $\calH$ is close to a slicewise stable property if and only if for some $k\geq 1$, $\Hbar(k)\notin \trip(\calH)$.
+The proof of Theorem \ref{thm:simclasswnip} (the analogous result for SNIP) is extremely similar, and is thus relegated to Appendix \ref{app:simclasses}.
+We note that Theorems \ref{thm:simclassws} and Theorem \ref{thm:simclasswnip} are almost surely particular instances of a more general result showing that a property $\calH$ is close to $\calF$-free if and only if $\calH$ omits certain blow-ups of the elements in $\calF$.
+As we were not able to find this exact type of general result proved in the literature, we include here the two special cases we require (namely Theorems \ref{thm:simclassws} and Theorem \ref{thm:simclasswnip}).